evandrojr/noosfero/DEVELOPMENT.md

   * Committers must respect the release schedule and feature freezes.

+  * Every change to the project dependencies (i.e. `Gemfile`) must be explicitly approved by the release managers, and are not subject to the "1 week" exception above.

 ## Maintainance process

 ### Not all feature releases will be maintained as a stable release